palak-k5/Super-Extension/README.md

 # Super-Extension
 Its an extension board used for home automation.The devices connected to the Super extension can be controlled using schedules , Sensors ( as per users choice ),manual on off as well as from the dashboard.

+# Features include
+1.Sensor based on/off
+2.Scheduler
+3.Compatibility with Voice Assistant (Alexa)
+4.Manual on/off

 ![WhatsApp Image 2024-05-30 at 22 55 12_877d91d9](https://github.com/palak-k5/Super-Extension/assets/100283614/164c5d23-cfa8-4b8e-8d33-e83d155270cc)